 array_sortby

-The array_sortby() function sorts an array based on a given Lambda function.
-The syntax is as follows:
+The array_sortby() function sorts an array based on the provided lambda function.
+Syntax:

 array_sortby((x1,...,xn) -> (expression), arr1,...,arrn)